 Can you buy Disneyland tickets at the gate?

-Typically, you can buy Disneyland tickets at the gate but they will not be discounted.
+You can buy Disneyland tickets at the gate during normal times, but gate prices are not discounted.
 If you choose a 3-Day ticket, please note that only online ticket purchases include Magic Morning.

 How do I get free Disneyland tickets?